ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 If the Job Scorecard is to be used with a person currently serving in the role, the employee and their manager should rank their performance against each item listed.

-For example, a good salesperson's skill is organization and detailed follow-up.
+For example, a good salesperson's skills include organization and detailed follow-up.
 The salesperson in that role might think they are a 10, while their manager thinks they are a 7.
 This prompts a discussion and uncovers a coaching opportunity for that manager.

-Implementing Job Scorecards in your organization isn't easy, but it is simple.
+Implementing Job Scorecards in your organization can be challenging, but it is simple.
 It does involve a shift in mindset - especially if your organization is in the habit of doing annual reviews.
 The best place to start is with yourself.
-Fill out your own Job Scorecard and share it with your team.
+Fill out your Job Scorecard and share it with your team.
 Ask for their input and go from there.
 Be careful; it's contagious!

 If you want to increase accountability in your organization with Job Scorecards, download our free job scorecard template below.
-Your staff's learning and growth opportunities is well worth the small effort required to create the scorecard.
-Make sure that you balanced scorecards include objective measures that include aspects for customers and employees alike to increase customer satisfaction and process improvements.
+Your staff's learning and growth opportunities are well worth the small effort required to create the scorecard.
+Ensure that your balanced scorecards include objective measures for customers and employees to increase customer satisfaction and process improvements.

 Looking for more information to help get you started?
 Check out our additional employee scorecard resources: